 Finally, the fun part: turkey frying time!
-I determined that the performance of the two propane models were close enough that I could get away with picking one over the other for design and stability reasons.
-So I only fried one 10.5-pound turkey in our pot pick.
-I also did another 10.5-pound in the electric for comparison.
+I determined that the performance of the two propane models was close enough that I could get away with picking one over the other for design and stability reasons.
+So I fried only one 10.5-pound turkey in our pot pick.
+I also did another 10.5-pound bird in the electric model for comparison.

-Our pick is the Bayou Classic Aluminum Turkey Fryer Stockpot ($40).
-It comes with the necessary poultry rack, hook, thermometer and injector (which you don’t need).
-It’s big enough to hold your 10 or 12-lb. turkey.
+Our pick is the Bayou Classic Aluminum Turkey Fryer Stockpot.
+It comes with the necessary poultry rack, hook, thermometer, and injector (which you don’t need).
+It’s big enough to hold your 10- or 12-pound turkey.
 With the turkey fryer kits, one big decision to make is whether to go with aluminum or stainless steel.
 Our experts were mixed on this.
-While Kellie Evans prefers stainless steel, Hunter Lewis told us that “Stainless is going to cost you a lot.
+While Kellie Evans preferred stainless steel, Hunter Lewis told us, “Stainless is going to cost you a lot.
 Aluminum is actually great for this because it conducts heat quickly and it heats up the oil quickly.”
 This helps once the turkey goes in, which always drops the temperature of the oil considerably.
 Bayou seems to be the go-to brand in the category; the same pot (but with its burner) was recommended by Serious Eats and Leite’s Culinaria.

-Once everything has been set up, the instructions walk you through a soapy water test to check all the connection points for propane leaks.
-The manual reads long, but we appreciated how thorough the safety checks are.
+Once you’ve set everything up, the instructions walk you through a soapy-water test to check all the connection points for propane leaks.
+The manual reads long, but we appreciated how thorough the safety checks were.

-As far as performance goes, it took about 16 minutes for 6 quarts of water to boil, which was admittedly a minute slower than the smaller SP10.
-But we gave the edge to the Bayou Classic SQ14 for the versatility of the large 16” x 16” cooking surface and the stability of four legs.
+As far as performance goes, it took about 16 minutes for 6 quarts of water to boil, which was admittedly a minute slower than on the smaller SP10.
+But we gave the edge to the Bayou Classic SQ14 for the versatility of the large, 16-by-16-inch cooking surface and the stability of four legs.